 Mold thrives in damp conditions where water and condensation accumulate over time.
 Unless the water damage happened very recently, any kind gradual damage — such as warping, or stains on the floor, ceilings, and walls — are a clear sign that mold is present.

 A common problem for residents is mistaking mold growth as dirt or discoloration on the walls.
 Mold can take a variety of forms.
 Sometimes it appears clearly as furry blooms of grey, black or green, and other times it may look like a stringy streak of white.
 Investigate any discoloration you see in your home to eliminate the possibility of mold.

 A persistent musty smell in the house is a clear sign that mold is growing somewhere in your home.
 If you think you might be too acclimated to the smell of your house, invite a friend or neighbor over to give their take.
 Thoroughly inspect your home to find the source of this smell.
 If you can’t locate the source of the smell, call a professional.

 4. Untreated leaks

 Mold is a natural byproduct of water sitting in unventilated areas, and untreated leaks recreate these conditions perfectly.
-Detect leaks before they leads to water damage and mold with Flo.
-Flo can sense the tiniest micro leaks in your pipes (even at a rate of one drop per minute!) that would otherwise go unnoticed.
+Detect leaks before they turn into serious water damage and mold with Flo by Moen.
+The industry-leading Smart Water Shutoff can sense the tiniest micro leaks in your pipes (even at a rate of one drop per minute!) that would otherwise go unnoticed.

 5. Allergies, respiratory problems and other health issues